sitraka-/decolonial-futures/design-as-cosmological-expression.md

     <aside class="notes">
     - Much like metaphors can create "pictures" or conceptual frameworks that orient thinking, design functions as both an instrument and an infrastructure that shapes our aesthetic relations to the world. <br><br>
     - And by aesthetic, I don’t just mean the way things look, but the ways we perceive, sense, and experience the world around us.<br><br>
-    - In essence, design is both a product of worldviews—reflecting existing ideologies—and a tool that frames and narrows but also possibly broadens how people construct new ones.
+    - In essence, design is both a product of worldviews—reflecting existing ideas—and a tool that frames and narrows but also possibly broadens how people construct new ones.
   </aside>
 </section>